Lucevar/mw-immersion-mods/eit-immersion-wishlist.md

 - [**Permanently Perished**](https://www.nexusmods.com/morrowind/mods/45672) by NullCascade -- now death is permanent (after a configurable number of deaths).
 - [**Infected Wounds**](https://www.nexusmods.com/morrowind/mods/48027) by RamblingMonk
 If the player has severe wounds (more than half of their total health missing) this mod adds a chance that the player will develop an infection (a common disease).
 The less fatigue the player has, the weaker their immune system is in trying to prevent infections, and the deeper the wound the more likely it is that an infection might set in.
+- [**S.U.F.F.E.R**](https://www.nexusmods.com/morrowind/mods/48570) by Stripes -- full fatigue effects overhaul.
+Fatigue now effects health and magicka generation, you'll collapse if you run out, and bad weather will now have an impact as well.
+- [**MWSE FAST**](https://www.nexusmods.com/morrowind/mods/48581) by Stripes  -- All NPCs, Creatures, and the Player will move slower and slower as their fatigue drains.

 ## Some people are just dicks
 - [**Ajira's Alchemy Reports**](https://www.nexusmods.com/morrowind/mods/47550) by Danae and Merlord -- randomises the locations of Ajira's stolen alchemy reports.